-This event is free to school groups attending with their teachers.
-Seating is limited, so registration is on a first-come, first-served basis.
+This event is free to school students attending with their teachers.
+Seating is limited.
+Registration is on a first-come, first-served basis.

 PLEASE CLICK HERE TO REGISTER.
 The deadline to register is the close of business on Monday, April 1, 2019.

-For More Information: Please contact Nancy Heingartner, Assistant Director, Outreach, Institute for Regional and International Studies (IRIS), UW-Madison, by email at firstname.lastname@example.org or phone – 608.265.6585 – if you have any questions about World Cinema Day.
+For More Information: Please contact Nancy Heingartner, Assistant Director, Outreach, Institute for Regional and International Studies (IRIS), UW-Madison, by email at firstname.lastname@example.org or phone – 608.265.6585 – with questions about World Cinema Day.

-Past Films: World Cinema Day has been offering films for high school students since 2004.
-Here is the list of films we have shown in conjunction with this event:
+Past Films: Here is the list of films we have shown at World Cinema Day since this event’s inception:

 - 2019 – Tito and the Birds (Brazil)–for middle schoolers; Midnight Traveler (Canada, Qatar, UK, USA)–for high schoolers